-The project focuses on improving priority health services with an emphasis on reproductive, maternal, newborn, child health, and nutrition.
-This will be coupled with support services to mitigate life-threatening challenges such as malnutrition, cholera, and diarrhea.
+The Systems, Health, and Resiliency Project (SHARP) is a four-year) USAID-supported project (2019-2023) focusing on improving priority health services with an emphasis on reproductive, maternal, newborn, child health, and nutrition.
+This is coupled with support services to mitigate life-threatening challenges such as malnutrition, cholera, and diarrhea.

-1. Create demand for priority health care services
+- Create demand for priority health care services

-2. Improve access through a referral system and subsidized care and financing
+- Improve access through a referral system and subsidized care and financing

-3. Build capacity of health facility staff to deliver high-quality care
+- Build capacity of health facility staff to deliver high-quality care

-4. Revitalize community-level services by engaging community midwives and volunteers
+- Revitalize community-level services by engaging community midwives and volunteers

-5. Improve local governance of health care service provision
+- Improve local governance of health care service provision